The 2023 LCS Spring split has starts on January 26, later than in previous years.

 1. Team Liquid

 The addition of all these new players could dampen the team’s performance in the short run.
-However, they will be strong contenders for NA’s top spot, especially now that they have signed Bjergsen from rival TSM.
+However, they will be strong contenders for NA’s top spot, especially now that they have signed Summit from FPX.
 This player is expected to be instrumental in mid lane and carry the team to victory.

-Two important additions to the roster are Bwipo and Hans Sama, two of the best players from Europe.
-Santorin and CoreJJ are the two remaining players and they have great synergy, which is very important on bottom lane.
-These are all strong reasons why Team Liquid ranks the highest in our LCS 2022 power rankings and we expect them to win the Lock In.
+Two important additions to the roster are Haeri and Teon, two of the best players from their academy.
+CoreJJ is the remaining player and is expected to have great synergy with Pyosik, which is very important in the junglee.
+These are all strong reasons why Team Liquid ranks the highest in our LCS 2023 power rankings and we expect them to win the Lock In.

 2. 100 Thieves

-100 Thieves is the second-highest ranking team ahead of the 2022 LCS.
-That’s because they decided to keep the entire roster, so they’re expected to win matches right from the start.
+100 Thieves is the second-highest ranking team ahead of the 2023 LCS.
+That’s in spite of them choosing to replace most of their roster and they’re expected to win matches right from the start.

 The decision not to change anything is quite surprising, given the abundance of changes made by other organizations.
 100 Thieves had a strong team already, so it makes sense for them to stick to what works.

-Ssumday is a monster on top lane and works amazingly well with Closer, who is one of the best junglers in the North American LCS.
-On mid lane, Abbedagge is expected to dominate most of his opponents and put the team ahead early on.
+Tenacity is a monster on top lane and works amazingly well with Closer, who is one of the best junglers in the North American LCS.
+On mid lane, Bjergsenis expected to dominate most of his opponents and put the team ahead early on.
 He’s a strong player both individually and as a member of the team.

-FBI and Huhi have been playing together for quite a while now and they are a force to be reckoned with on them lane.
+Doublelift and Busio haven’t played together but they are a force to be reckoned with on bottom lane.
 We expect them to steadily build leads and create big advantages later on.

 3. Cloud 9

-While the previously dominating bot lane may be no more, they have found new strength in Berserker and Isles.
-They decided to gamble everything on two talented rookie players who are yet to prove their worth.
+While the previously dominating bot lane may be no more, they have found new strength in Berserker and Zven.
+They decided to gamble everything on two talented players who have proved their worth.

 4. Evil Geniuses

 The team’s roster comprises of very strong individual players from all around the world.
-However, as Impact comes from Korea, Svenkeren from Denmark, Jojopyun from Canada, Inspired from Poland and Danny from the United States, it poses a major question, would communication within the team exist?
+However, as Ssumday comes from Korea, FBI from Australia, Jojopyun from Canada, Inspired from Poland and Vulcan from Canada, it poses a major question, would communication within the team exist?

 With proper communication and synergy, there is no doubt EG would easily contest the top teams in NA.
 However, the possible lack of communication considering their recent team may spell disaster.
 What is certain is that they have strong supports, having to choose between Ignar and Vulcan.